Dynamic Structural Causal Models: Dynamic Structural Causal Models

 where $g_L$ is the solution function in $\Mcal_{\Do(X_O = x_O)}$. \end{definition}

+\begin{proposition} The class of simple DSCMs is closed under marginalisation.\notefn{This does not hold for the class of simple DSCMs as stated, as the proof relies on adaptedness of the solution function (Proposition \ref{thm:solution_function_adapted}).
+It does hold both under the stronger condition that the DSCM restricted to $[0,t]$ is simple for every $0\leq t\leq T$, and under a much weaker notion of unique solvability that quite a general class of SDE-induced DSCMs satisfies \citep{boeken2026causal}.} \end{proposition}

-\begin{proposition} The class of simple DSCMs is closed under marginalisation. \end{proposition} \myspace \cite{bongers2021foundations} show that marginalised simple SCMs are observationally, interventionally and counterfactually equivalent to the original SCM with respect to the observed variables.
+\cite{bongers2021foundations} show that marginalised simple SCMs are observationally, interventionally and counterfactually equivalent to the original SCM with respect to the observed variables.
 This makes marginalisation a powerful notion of abstraction, as any causal inference on the observed part of a system remains valid in the underlying system.